 I walked slowly and carefully out to the French doors that opened onto the porch, and there, sitting side by side on a wicker sofa, having tea, were myself and the older Mrs. Biddle.
 She was telling a story, smiling, and I was listening, holding a teacup.

-Through the porch screening, across the street and off above the houses and the trees, the sun was going down amidst pale wispy clouds, beginning its journey across the continent and over the Pacific, on to the Philippines and points beyond.
+Beyond us I could see through the screening at the other end of the porch the sun going down over the houses and the trees, amidst pale wispy clouds, beginning its journey across the continent and over the Pacific, on to the Philippines and points beyond.

 The air smelled of magnolia, of honeysuckle, of the Atlantic Ocean.